 "If you’re unsure of how to measure curtains, always ensure you include your rail when measuring and size up rather than down if you're unsure.”

 5. Choosing a rug too small for the space

 Rugs are valuable in any room, even more so when they fit accordingly to enhance the space rather than hinder it.
 "A major design flaw with an easy fix is selecting a rug that is too small for your space, " explains Zara O’Hare, interior design specialist at Land of Rugs.

 "Selecting a rug that properly fits within your room will make it feel more open, while a smaller one will section it off and make it appear smaller."
 A very useful tip when looking at how to make a small living room look bigger without expanding the space.

-Balancing your favorite interior paint colors is key to creating a cohesive scheme, as opposed to a chaotic one.
-"Another issue we see with interior design is over-coloring a room.
-We all love color but what we don't want are seven colors fighting against each other," says David, "because this will take away from the overall aesthetic you are trying to create."
+Balancing your favourite interior paint colours is key to creating a cohesive scheme, as opposed to a chaotic one.
+"Another issue we see with interior design is over-colouring a room.
+We all love colour but what we don't want are seven colours fighting against each other," says David, "because this will take away from the overall aesthetic you are trying to create."

-"Start with two colors and build from these tones.
-Stay away from colors that clash and go with hues that flow well together.
+"Start with two colours and build from these tones.
+Stay away from colours that clash and go with hues that flow well together.
 We want vibrance and brightness not a rainbow of mismatched colors."

-That's not to say only use the best white paint colors for safety, merely that a few select complementary colors are generally more pleasing than lots of clashing tones.
-We are currently loving the latest sophisticated pink paint colors paired with serene sage green for a subtle boldness that works beautifully together.
+That's not to say only use the best white paint colours for safety, merely that a few select complementary colours are generally more pleasing than lots of clashing tones.
+We are currently loving the latest sophisticated pink paint colours paired with serene sage green for a subtle boldness that works beautifully together.